 What is Ideal Body Weight really?

-So, in simple words “Ideal Body Weight” is a range of weights that tells you whether YOUR weight is in proportion to YOUR height and gender.
-But what takes precedence over achieving an Ideal Body Weight is if the range you are targeting is the best for you.
-That means are you targeting a healthy goal?
+In simpler words, “Ideal Body Weight” is a range of weights that determines if your weight is in proportion to your height and gender.
+But, before chasing the Ideal Body Weight ask yourself if you are targeting a healthy goal?

-When we emphasize on the health aspect we mean to draw your attention towards the fact that your weight is only one measure of your health.
-A person who is not at a “normal” weight according to BMI charts may be healthy if he or she has healthy eating habits and exercises regularly.
-Whereas, people who are skinny but don’t exercise or eat nutritious foods aren’t necessarily healthy, just because they are thin.
-Losing fat and losing weight don’t mean the same thing.
+While emphasizing the health aspect we would also like to draw your attention towards the fact that weight is just one of many measures of good health.
+A person whose weight does not fall in the normal range according to BMI charts may still be healthy if he or she has healthy eating habits and exercises regularly.
+Similarly, skinny people may not be healthy just because they are slim.
+Losing fat is not the same as losing weight.

-You see the BMI is a very basic calculation, which just takes the person’s weight and height into consideration whereas important aspects like the person’s waist, chest or hip measurements are completely ignored.
-A professional sprinter may have a higher BMI than a generally lazy and inactive person if they have the same height.
-The major difference will be in the accumulated fat percentage in each of these individuals.
-While the athlete will have a thinner waist, a low body fat percentage, a high muscle mass and a healthy body, the inactive person will have a higher body-fat percentage, bigger waist, low muscle mass and an unhealthy body.
+BMI is a very basic calculation, which only takes the person’s weight and height into consideration while ignoring important aspects like waist, chest or hip measurements.
+A professional sprinter may have a higher BMI than a lazy person of the same height.
+Differentiating trait would be their accumulated fat percentage.
+The athlete will have a thinner waist, lower body fat percentage, higher muscle mass and a healthier body.
 The BMI calculator will show the inactive person to have a healthier BMI than the athlete.
-Hence, relying solely on BMI is not going to be a comprehensive approach.
+Therefore, relying solely on BMI is not a comprehensive approach.

-Maintaining a healthy ideal weight not only adds to your overall fitness but it also keeps your susceptibility to various diseases low.
-An overweight person is at a higher risk of developing serious health issues which range from diabetes to heart ailments.
-Also, it’s never too late to aim to be at your ideal body weight even if you have been ignoring it till now.
-If you already have certain problems like a High blood pressure, breathing problems, etc. maintaining a healthy body weight will help you control these diseases and in most cases the symptoms are considerably reduced.
+Maintaining a healthy ideal weight not only adds to your overall fitness but also reduces your susceptibility to various diseases.
+An overweight person is at a higher risk of developing serious health issues like diabetes and heart ailments.
+It’s never too late to aim to be at your ideal body weight.
+If you already have certain problems like high blood pressure, breathing problems, etc. maintaining a healthy body weight will help you control these diseases and in most cases the symptoms are considerably reduced.